Defining Democracy

 But then.In the 2010s, CMRR faced legal battles with Ulster County, which had competing interests to convert parts of the corridor into a rail trail for biking and hiking.

-The relationship with the county continues to be contentious and, at the time of this writing, 2025, its viability is very much in doubt.
+The relationship with the county is contentious and, at the time of this writing, 2025, its viability is very much in doubt.
+Here is a newspaper account of the issues: https://www.timesunion.com/hudsonvalley/catskills/article/catskill-mountain-railroad-state-grant-20240104.php

 So, here’s the story.